kivattt/fen/README.md

 macOS: `$HOME/Library/Application Support/fen/fenrc.json`\
 Windows: `%AppData%\Roaming\fen\fenrc.json`

+You can find a complete example config in the [fenrc.json](fenrc.json) file\
+You can specify a different config file path with the `--config` flag

 The `"open-with"` file matching starts from the top, so you can have something like this at the end of the list to catch anything not previously matched:
 ```json
 {